 ALCL is a highly malignant form of Non-Hodgkin’s lymphoma and frequently associated with a chromosomal translocation generating the oncogenic fusion protein NPM-ALK.
 We take advantage of a NPM-ALK transgenic mouse model for ALCL lymphomagenesis driven by the human CD4 promoter (Chiarle et al. 2003).
 These mice develop high malignant T-cell lymphomas.
 Human ALCLs were recently shown to constitutively overexpress the AP-1 proteins c-Jun and JunB.
 The role of c-Jun and JunB in T-cell lymphomas has not been fully understood.

 The research group of LK consists currently of several students, and two biomedical scientists financed through the LBI-CR, MUW, VETMED and third party grants.
 The team is focused on transgenic mouse research and the analysis of tumour models as well as human patients tumor samples.
-Lukas Kenner (LK) is group leader at the Ludwig Boltzmann Institute for Cancer Research focusing on molecular aspects of prostate cancer and supervises a separate research group at the Institute of Clinical Pathology, Universitiy Hospital Vienna (AKH).
+Lukas Kenner (LK) is group leader at the Ludwig Boltzmann Institute for Cancer Research focusing on molecular aspects of prostate cancer.

 The research team of (from left) Lukas Kenner (Group Leader), Jan Pencik (Postdoc), Astrid Aufinger (PhD student), Sabine Lagger (Postdoc), Tanja Limberger (PhD student), Michaela Schlederer (Biomedical Scientist), Ines Garces de los Fayos Alonso (PhD student), Olaf Merkel (Associate Professor), Michael Kothmayer (Master student), Carina Scherz (Bachelor student), Jack Liang (PhD Student), Nicole Prutsch (PhD student), Elisabeth Gurnhofer (Biomedical Scientist) (from left)